2001: A Space Odyssey

 What's unique in 2001 is the visuals and minimal dialogue that establish the film's depth and appreciation from viewers of its stunning film artistry.
 It contains psychedelic imagery that only happens in the final sequence.
 The other profound aspect of the movie is the concept of mysticism and evolution; to me, it keeps the story a mystery.
 I imagine another film to explore these same qualities is Moon with Sam Rockwell, which I have yet to watch.

-The cinematography is the other groundbreaking feature of 2001 and successfully raises its status.
+The cinematography is another groundbreaking feature of 2001, successfully raising its status.
 The shots and photography were used as a technique by the director to implicate the underlying themes of space travel, artificial intelligence and evolution.
 This film engages viewers to understand what is happening.
 Each person who watches this film will construct a different improbable theory.

 It is one of those breathtaking movies you must revisit to understand the story in its four acts and allegories.
 What makes this film so significant from the rest is its impact on the science-fiction genre.
 Each time you watch it, you take away a new understanding or idea you do not consider.
 2001 is a must-see novelty.
 If you haven't seen it, I recommend you watch it.